vitelabs/vite-wiki/docs/tutorial/rule/quota.md

 # Quota

 ::: tip
-Please note this document is not a technical document, but mainly describes quota and quota-related topics.
+Please note this is not a technical document, but mainly describes quota and quota-related topics.
 Technical details will be introduced in the yellow paper.

 The Definitions of Terms:
 * **Quota**： In Vite system, transactions consume quota for exchanging computing and storage resources.